WITH THE AAPI COMMUNITY

 An article co-written by Youth Outside and the BEETLES Project

 Our statement of solidarity with the Movement for Black Lives

-Support our work to center racial equity in the environmental movement
+Support our work to center racial equity

 Youth Outside builds organizational capacity and develops future leaders through the following three programs: the Outdoor Educators Institute, a four month-long professional and workforce development program for young adults from communities historically underrepresented in the outdoors narrative; the Rising Leaders Fellowship, which supports the professional development of diverse individuals in entry- to mid-level positions within youth-serving outdoor programs; and the Cultural Relevancy Series, a set of comprehensive workshops, paired with coaching, for organizations to strengthen their understanding and practice of cultural relevancy as it pertains to the outdoor field.